Credentials, or do I really need that certification? (Part 2: Getting started as a local needlecrafts teacher)

 Now you’ve asked yourself some basic questions and you’ve decided you want to teach needlecrafts.
 You may be wondering if you should get some sort of certification.

 FULL DISCLOSURE ALERT!
-I am a Craft Yarn Council (CYC) certified crochet instructor (level I) and certified crochet teacher (level II) and I’m in the process of getting my CYC certification for knitting.
+I am a Craft Yarn Council (CYC) certified crochet and knitting instructor (level I) and certified crochet teacher (level II).

 There are several reasons you might get a teaching certification.